 All seams are double stitched for increased durability.
 Eyelets are metal, coated to prevent sharp edges and lace fray, and installed far enough from material edge to prevent pulling free.
 The molded sole is a solid one piece construction to prevent weak points and reduce potential failure points.
 The sole is glued to the main body, which can be a point of failure, but both the toe and heal are stitched to provide a second level of security.
 The insole is cut so as to provide a tight fit making it less likely to shift or loosen.
 Because the boot is a warm weather design it is unlined, except for the toe box which does include a thin liner to provide additional comfort and protection.

 During a close pre-wear inspection I noted that the seams were very tight, with no sign of loose point which may lift or become snagged and no loose thread.
 The eyelets were also attached in a very secure manner with no movement or rough edges.
 The pull tab, a common weak point, was constructed by doubling the suede back under itself and securely stitched to the upper.
 All in all everything appeared well constructed and did not cause and concern when it came to potential failures.

 If you are buying boots to wear around town and look “tactical cool” then performance does not really matter.
-When you are buying boots because you need them, because you will depend on them day after day then performance means everything.
-A manufacturer can claim their gear is the best but what really matter is how they do in the real world.
-My real world test confirmed much of what UA claimed, but also uncovered some surprises – some minor, some you should definitely consider before making your own purchase.
+When you are buying boots because you need them because you will depend on them day after day then performance means everything.
+A manufacturer can claim their gear is the best but what really matters is how they do in the real world.
+My real world test confirmed much of what UA claimed but also uncovered some surprises – some minor, some you should definitely consider before making your own purchase.